 Please note that all queries should be qualified with partition columns (year, month, day, hour) for performance reasons.

 This is often one of the first questions asked in an investigation.
-Given there is some known-bad indicator such as an IP address, then if there is related activity in your network/systems a detailed investigation will need to proceed.
+Given there is some known bad indicator such as an IP address, then if there is related activity in your network/systems, a detailed investigation will be needed.
 Panther makes asking such questions easy using the 'all_logs' Athena view which will search all data for the indicator of interest.
 Since most often the answers to these question are negative, making this a fast and efficient operation reduces investigation time.
 In this example the Panther field

 Ranking activity (top or bottom) is a useful technique to gain visibility into a network.
 High ranking activity might help locate IP addresses involved in a DDOS attack while low ranking (change ORDER BY to ASC) might highlight sneaky activity.